Sudesh22/Sudesh22/README.md

 ## About Me

 I'm Sudesh Manjrekar.
-A 2nd year EXTC Engineering student at Xavier Institute of Engineering.
-I am passionate about programming and creating software that can be used for enhancing lives.
+An EXTC Engineer with honours in AIML.
+I am passionate about programming and creating projects that can enhance lives.

 ## Things I am passionate about

+- Embedded Systems :computer:
 - Python :snake:
 - AI/ML :robot: + :camera:
 - Learning new stuff :relaxed: